 On campus there are two lectures (each one hour) per week.

-Readings for this paper will consist of journal articles and two ethnographies.
-These two ethnographies are:
+Readings for this paper will consist of journal articles and an open access book titled:

 - Course outline